mattdean1/contentful-sync-redis/README.md

 cf.getResolvedEntries(entries) // returns a promise containing the resolved entries
 ```

 ###

 ### Resolving Links

-Dereferences links to other entries in your content and groups fields by locale.
+Dereferences links to other entries/assets in your content and groups fields by locale.
 Pass in an array of entries.

 ```javascript
 cf.resolveReferences(entries) // returns a promise containing the resolved entries